About Your Bladder Surgery With a Continent Cutaneous Diversion

 Showering

-Don’t take a bath for the first 4 weeks after your surgery.
+Do not take a bath for the first 4 weeks after your surgery.

 Eating and drinking

 You can eat all the foods you did before your surgery, unless your healthcare provider gives you other instructions.
 Eating a balanced diet with lots of calories and protein will help you heal after surgery.
 Try to eat a good protein source (such as meat, fish, or eggs) at each meal.
 You should also try to eat fruits, vegetables, and whole grains.
+To learn more, read Eating Well During Your Cancer Treatment.

-It’s important to drink plenty of liquids.
+It’s also important to drink plenty of liquids.
 Choose liquids without alcohol or caffeine.
-Try to drink 8 to 10 (8-ounce) glasses of liquids every day.
+Try to drink 8 to 10 (8-ounce) cups of liquids every day.
 You should drink enough so that the urine in your pouch is very light yellow or clear.
 If it becomes dark yellow or orange, you need to drink more.

 If you have questions about your diet, ask to see a clinical dietitian nutritionist.

-Activities and exercise
+Physical activity and exercise

-It’s normal to have less energy than usual after your surgery.
-Recovery time is different for each person.
-Increase your activities each day as much as you can.
+It’s common to have less energy than usual after surgery.
+Recovery time is different for everyone.
+Do more activity each day as much as you can.
 Always balance activity periods with rest periods.
 Rest is an important part of your recovery.

 Driving

 Ask your healthcare provider when you can drive.
-Most people can start driving again within 6 weeks after surgery.
-Don’t drive while you’re taking pain medication that may make you drowsy.
-You can ride in a car as a passenger at any time after you leave the hospital.
+Most people can start driving again 6 weeks after surgery.
+Do not drive while you’re taking pain medicine that may make you drowsy.

 Going back to work

-Having a continent cutaneous diversion shouldn’t stop you from going back to work.
-Talk with your healthcare provider about your job and when it may be safe for you to start working again.
-If your job involves movement or heavy lifting, you may need to stay out a little longer than if you sit at a desk.
+Talk with your healthcare provider about your job.
+They’ll tell you when it may be safe for you to start working again based on what you do.
+If you move around a lot or lift heavy objects, you may need to stay out a little longer.
+If you sit at a desk, you may be able to go back sooner.

 Traveling

-You’ll be able to travel.
+You will be able to travel.
 Here are some suggestions for when you travel:

 • Bring extra supplies, just in case it’s hard to get them at your destination.